-Currently the team is made up by last years team Phil, Jon, Keith and Steve.
-This year Vince will be taking care of our blogging!
+Currently the team is made up by last years team Phil, Jon, Mal and Matt.
+This year Mal will be taking care of our blogging!

 Jon started out with computers when a family friend gave him an old MS-DOS machine in the early nineties.
 From there a string of different types of hardware, including many home built machines, quickly showed that Jon was destined for a career in computing.

 In 2004 Jon started a course studying Computer science at the University of Southampton.
 This introduced him to a whole host of new technology included object oriented development, linux and c/c++.

 In 2008 Jon moved to Ipswich and started a job at BT in Ipswich as a software engineer working at the one small part of BT that actually works on the phone network.
 Currently he works developing SIP soft switches for large corporate customers.

 Despite his day to day focus on software Jon has continued his interest in hardware and electronics.
 Home automation is a particular focus of his spare time but also robotics, 3D printing and multi rotor aircraft.

 Jon is the Ipswich Makerspace webmaster, has been involved in organising the first Ipswich Raspberry Jam and gives talks at several local tech groups.

 Joining the tractor bot team for this year Jon is focusing on adding additional sensors to further tune to robots performance in the various challenges.